-Avocado is one of the most delicious and satisfying foods on the planet and it's also a powerhouse superfood.
-Here are 5 wonderful health benefits of avocados.
+Avocado is one of the most delicious and satisfying foods on the planet–and it's also a powerhouse superfood.

 Avocados are one of the most rich, delicious, and satisfying foods on the planet.
 But as a nutritionist, I'm also happy to report that an avocado is a powerhouse superfood.
 These luscious gems–which are technically fruits, although I categorize them as "good" fat–are packed with anti-aging, disease fighting antioxidants, and nearly 20 different vitamins and minerals.